Order of Ghazi

-Order of the Distinguished Rule of Ghazi, formally known as, The Most Honourable Order of the Distinguished Rule of Ghazi, or Insignia of the Most Distinguished Order of Ghazi, informally the Nishan Ghazige Izzatheri Veriya is the highest national award in the Maldives.
+Order of the Distinguished Rule of Ghazi (also known as The Most Honourable Order of the Distinguished Rule of Ghazi, or Insignia of the Most Distinguished Order of Ghazi) is the highest national award in the Maldives.

 Recipients

 The Most Honourable Order of the Distinguished Rule of Ghazi, Nishan Ghazege 'Izzatheri Veriya, the highest-ranked title in the Maldives, was awarded to Queen Elizabeth II in 1972 during her visit to the Maldives.
 The then Prime Minister Ibrahim Nasir gained the title following his victory as the independence hero of the Maldives.
 In 2013, President Maumoon was given the Nishan Ghazige 'Izzatheri Veriya title on the independence day celebration.